How to Build a Solid Dog Bite Case Against a Homeowner in Atlanta

-This legal guide explains who may be held responsible as an owner and how to recover settlement compensation or a verdict awarded for injuries in your Georgia dog bite case.
+This legal guide explains who may be held responsible as an owner and how to recover settlement compensation or a verdict for injuries in your Atlanta, Georgia dog bite or attack case.

 Key Points:

-• Under Georgia dog bite laws, negligent dog owners and keepers may be held liable for damages when dogs injure people by biting, attacking, or causing them to have an accident while escaping an attack.
+- Under dog bite laws for Atlanta residents, negligent dog owners and keepers may be held liable for damages when dogs injure people by biting, attacking, or causing them to become injured while escaping an attack.

-• To recover compensation, the victim must prove either that the owner was aware of previous attacks or aggressive behavior by the dog and was careless or that the owner violated leash ordinances by failing to properly secure the dog.
+- To recover compensation, the victim must prove either that the owner was aware of previous attacks or aggressive behavior by the dog and was careless or that the owner violated local ordinances or “leash laws” by failing to properly secure the dog.

 Under Georgia’s Responsible Dog Ownership Act, a dog’s owner may be held liable for damages if their pet attacks another person or animal—even if the owner wasn’t present during the attack.